nyorem/cgal-sys/README.md

 ## Features

-- 2D convex hull
+- 2d convex hull
+- 2d Delaunay

+## Requirements

+The CGAL library must be installed and the `CGAL_DIR` environment variable must be set to the root of you CGAL installation directory.

 ## TODO

 - documentaion
 - doctests
 - travis
-- Delaunay
 - Voronoi
 - some examples